 For United Airlines and United Express, and United Codeshare airlines (Lufthansa Airlines, All Nippon Airways), visit www.united.com or call 1-800-426-1122 and use the discount code: ZK7W416120.
 US and Canada flights are 2-5% off the discounted economy, business and first class, and 10% off full fare economy, business, and first class.
 International flights are discounted by 5-10%.

 CME Science has partnered with the following rental car agencies to provide rental cars at a discounted rate.
 If you are a Costco member, we also recommend checking car rental discount prices on their website; we have found rates to often be lowest through Costco.

-NOTE: HERTZ, ENTERPRISE, NATIONAL AND ALAMO ARE THE ONLY CAR RENTAL COMPANIES LOCATED ON-SITE AT THE AIRPORT.
+NOTE: ALAMO, AVIS/BUDGET, ENTERPRISE, AND NATIONAL ARE THE ONLY CAR RENTAL COMPANIES LOCATED ON-SITE AT THE AIRPORT.
 The other car rental companies in Jackson Hole are located downtown and require a shuttle ride from the airport to the downtown office to pick up the car.

 We recommend booking well in advance as recent news about rental car shortages have caused significant price increases, Our discount codes below bring down those weekly costs significantly.

 Hertz: 1 (800) 654-3131 Reference this course and use CDP code: 2188961.
 Book online HERE

 Shuttles and Taxi Services

 The concierge at the Snake River lodge can arrange your taxi service between Jackson Hole Airport and the hotel – please contact the concierge at email@example.com